Chemoprotective agent

 A chemo-protective agent is any drug that helps to reduce the side- effects of chemotherapy.
-These agents protect specific body parts from the harmful anti-cancer treatments that could potentially cause permanent damage to important bodily tissues.
-Chemo-protective agents have only recently been introduced as a factor involved with chemotherapy with the intent to assist those cancer patients that require treatment, which as an end result, improves the patients' quality of life.
-There have been a few studies on these agents though most of them come to the same conclusion, so what is known about them isn't very broad.
-Information including examples, risks, and more are the most researched aspects of Chemo protective agents.
+These agents protect specific body parts from harmful anti-cancer treatments that could potentially cause permanent damage to important bodily tissues.
+Chemo-protective agents have only recently been introduced as a factor involved with chemotherapy with the intent to assist those cancer patients that require treatment, which as an result, improves the patients' quality of life.